Bond yields, dollar rise on data; Wall Street ends higher

 "People were placing a higher probability of tapering in September," Jason Brady, head of fixed income at Thornburg Investment Management in Santa Fe, New Mexico, said of the bond market sell-off.
 The benchmark 10-year yield was just over 3 basis points from a two-year high of 2.755 percent hit July 8.

-MSCI's all-country world index, a measure of 45 equity markets around the world, rose 0.3 percent.
+MSCI's all-country world index .MIWD00000PUS, a measure of 45 equity markets around the world, rose 0.3 percent.

 A jump in Germany's ZEW economic sentiment survey dovetailed with a rise in euro zone industrial output and the fastest rise in UK house prices in seven years, bolstering a renewed sense of optimism in the region.